pktpaulie/pktpaulie/README.md

 ***Something to Ponder*** 💬
 ---
 > “You know you are on the road to success if you would do your job, and not be paid for it.”
-— Oprah Winfrey. 😆
+— _Oprah Winfrey._ 😆

+-
-> "Opportunities cone to pass, not to pause, so grab them!"
+> “Opportunities cone to pass, not to pause, so grab them!”
 — _Unknown_

 ***Work Without Play*** 🎲